krystleM26/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+ The closure is located at the return function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+   The number will always be between 1 and 6 when danRolls, and the number will change each roll.

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of the newRoll is doing the math method.

 ### Task 3 - Stretch Goals